criteo/netprobify/README.md

 # Description

-netprobify is a tool to probe destination easily.
-Using scapy makes the tool easy to extend.
-Adding new kind of probes is easy.
+netprobify is a tool to probe destination using various protocols/methods.

+Using scapy makes the tool easy to extend as well as adding new kinds of probe.

 The tool is designed to scale by using multiprocessing.

 As netprobify is using scapy, no sockets are actually opened.

-# Known limitations

-## BPF filters on IPv6 upper-layer protocols

-Due to an inherited limitation from libpcap (see https://github.com/the-tcpdump-group/libpcap/issues/600), netprobify is not able to filter a specific subset of TCP and UDP packets.
-This will impact performance, especially when you receive real traffic from a target you try to probe: netprobify will also receive this traffic and will have to do more work to identify traffic related to probing (which could lead to false results).

 # How to build